Tactical athlete in combat gear and night vision goggles climbing under load at night

 The Importance of Durability

-• 10–20 years in law enforcement
+• 10 to 20 years in law enforcement

-• 20–30 years in fire service
+• 20 to 30 years in fire service

-• Multiple deployments in military roles
+• Multiple deployments across a military career

 Because of this, tactical training emphasizes: